clemneo/clemneo.github.io/_posts/2023-02-11-we-found-an-neuron.md

     I only have suggestive evidence of this, and would love to see someone look into this properly!”

+[^extra1]:
+    What else could it have done?
+It might have suppressed the logit for " a" which would have had the same impact on the logit difference.
+Or it might have added some completely different direction to the residual which would cause a neuron in a later layer to increase the " an" logit.

 [^2]:
     Note that while the though-neuron is congruent to a group of semantically similar tokens, the an-neuron is correlated with a group of _syntactically_ similar tokens (eg. `" an"` and `" Ancients"`).

 [^3]:
     Why does `" an"` have a cleaner correlation despite the other congruent tokens?
 We're not sure.
-One possible explanation is that, as we show in the next section, `"an"` has a different neuron which strongly predicts for it while `"An"` and `" An"` are simply much less common tokens, so they make little impact on the correlation.
+One possible explanation is that `"An"` and `" An"` are simply much less common tokens so they make little impact on the correlation, while `"an"` has a significantly lower congruence with the neuron than the top 3.

     In general, we expect that neurons found by only looking at the top 2 neuron difference for each token will not often have clean correlations with their respective tokens because these neurons may be congruent with multiple tokens.

 [^4]:
-    When we look at the most congruent tokens for each neuron, we see some [familiar troublemakers](https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation) showing up.
+    When we look at the most congruent tokens for each neuron, we see some [familiar troublemakers](https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation) showing up with very high congruence:

     ![Top Neurons For Each Token](/assets/images/anneuron/top_neuron_for_each_token.png)